microsoft/botframework-solutions/docs/howto/skills/typescript/addskillsupportforv4bot.md

 const skills: ISkillManifest[] = skillsRaw;
 ```

-> NOTE: The 'botbuilder-skills' package also provides a `IBotSettings` interface that can be used to storage the keys/secrets of the services that will be used to connect services to the bot.
+> NOTE: The `botbuilder-skills` package also provides a `IBotSettings` interface that can be used to storage the keys/secrets of the services that will be used to connect services to the bot.

 ## Skill Dialog Registration
 In your `index.ts` file register a `SkillDialog` for each registered skill as shown below, this uses the collection of Skills that you created in the previous step.